karolisvram/packages-publishing-sample/README.md

 1. Only use published npm packages as dependency.
 2. Always point main entry to bundle e.g. `dist/index.js`.
 3. Keep using TS files as main entry but when bundling, use bundled version i.e. `dist/index.js`.

-I believe solution #3 is the best one.
-It will require an enhanced bundling script that creates bundles for all package dependencies, and swaps out their main entries to the bundle.
-But it will keep the current set up without any changes.